-And then there was the Germanic god Saxnôt, also written as Seaxneat or Saxnote, which was also worshiped by the Saxons and Frisians well into the ninth century, beside the two more well-known Germanic gods Woden/Óðinn and Thunor/Þórr.
-We know Saxnot among other from the eighth-century Batismal Vow of Utrecht.
-Check out our blog post Groove is in the Hearth to learn more about this piece of fascinating pagan history.
+And then there was the Germanic god Saxnôt, also written as Seaxneat or Saxnote, which was also worshiped by Saxons and Frisians well into the ninth century.
+Of course, besides the two more well-known Germanic gods Woden/Óðinn and Thunor/Þórr.
+We know Saxnot from among other the eighth-century Batismal Vow of Utrecht.
+Check our post Groove is in the Hearth to learn more about this piece of fascinating pagan history.

 The continental Saxons started to adopt their name after the Frankish kingdom had defeated them at the beginning of the ninth century.
-It was Charlemagne who denoted them as Saxons and created Saxony as a political unit that had never existed hitherto.
-The Saxon Wars between 772 and 804 were wars against Saxon tribes the Nordalbians, the Angrians and who were well-known horse-breeders, the West-Phalians, and the East-Phalians.
+It was Charlemagne who referred to them as Saxons, and created Saxony as a political unit that had never existed hitherto.
+The Saxon Wars between 772 and 804 were wars against the Saxon tribes the Nordalbians, the Angrians, the West Phalians, and the East Phalians.
+The West Phalians, by the way, were well-known horse breeders.
 Whether these tribes were a social and/or political entity, is very doubtful.
 Actually, it is not very likely.
 Neither do we have information that within these regions a common language existed.

-A final remark on the term ‘saxon’, it were the Franks who distinguished the Anglisaxones (i.e. the Anglo-Saxons) from the Antiqui Saxones (i.e. the original, continental Saxons or Old-Saxons), because a distinction had to be made to avoid confusion.
+A final remark on the term ‘saxon’.
+It were the Franks who distinguished the Anglisaxones, i.e. the Anglo-Saxons, from the Antiqui Saxones, i.e. the original, continental Saxons or Old Saxons.
+This because a distinction had to be made in order to avoid confusion.
 Organized, bureaucratic people, those Franks.
 The foundation of their success.
-And yeah, what is in the name?

 Toponymical research suggests names of settlements in Britain supposedly referring to Frisian colonists exist, like Freiston, Fressingfield, Freston, Frisby on the Wreake, Friston, Frizington and Fryston.
 Though, at best, these place names refer to a settler of Frisian origin and not to a significant group of settlers (Hines 2001).
 And, of course, Dumfries on the Nith in Scotland, being the ‘Dun or stronghold of the Frisians,’ dating back to the fourth century (McClure 1910).
 Also in Scotland, the Litus Fresicum ‘Frisian shore’ is applied to the district of Culross in the Life of Saint Mungo, written by monk Jocelyn of Furness in the late twelfth century.
 After Hines, Bremmer (2005) produced a much longer list of twenty-two place names: Ferry Fryston, Firsby (Lincolnshire), Firsby (Yorkshire), Freasley, Freezingham, Freiston, French Hay, Frenchhurst, (on) fresingmede, Fressingfield, Freston, Friesthorpe, Frieston, (Old) Frisby, Frismarsh, Friston (Suffolk), Friston (Sussex), Frizenham, Frizinghall, Frizington, Monk Fryston, and Water Fryston.